rsyncOSX/RsyncUIdocs/content/post/Built.md

 If a *SwiftData* version is enabled, there will be two versions of RsyncUI:

 - RsyncUI for Homebrew as today utilizing reading and writing files from a `.dotcatalog`
-- RsyncGUI for the Apple App Store utlizing SwiftData and only for attached discs and default version of rsync
+- RsyncGUI for the Apple App Store utilizing SwiftData and only for attached discs and default version of rsync on macOS Sonoma
+	- requiere approval for distribution from App Store by Apple

 I have just commenced learning about SwifData and a new public GitHub repository for RsyncGUI is created.
 Status about development is updated within the Readme file.